tobst/radmesserS/README.md

 ## Description

 Inspired by the Berlin project Radmesser, this version connects to tracking apps by pretending to be a heart rate sensor.
-This enables you to write the distance to a gpx file and use it later in video editing software like [dashware](http://www.dashware.net/) to show the distance in your video.
+This enables you to write the distance to a gpx file and use it later in video editing software like [Dashware](http://www.dashware.net/) or [Garmin Virb Edit](https://buy.garmin.com/de-DE/DE/p/573412) to show the distance in your video.

 ## Getting Started